If we’re perfectly honest, cleaning a grill isn’t exactly fun, but it’s still one of the most essential maintenance steps that you can perform.

 Why Is It Best to Avoid Wire Grill Brushes?

-Wire grill brushes are highly effective at cleaning, but they’re also potentially damaging to coated steel and cast iron surfaces.
+Wire grill brushes are highly effective at cleaning, but they also potentially damage coated steel and cast iron surfaces.

 The abrasive nature in which they clean can have the downside of removing protective finishes, leaving scratches and the potential for rust.